 Fiscal Service, in collaboration with OMB and the relevant administrative agency, assigns, amends, and discontinues account symbols and titles.
 Treasury Account Symbols (TAS) represent individual appropriation, receipt, and other fund accounts for agencies and bureaus.
 Agencies post appropriations or spending authorizations granted by Congress to these accounts.
 They use TAS to report to Treasury and OMB.
 Fiscal Service establishes or changes new Treasury Appropriation Fund Symbols (TAFS) derived from annual appropriation bills without an agency request.
 TAFS refer to the separate Treasury expenditure accounts for each appropriation title based on the availability of the resources in the account.
 TAFS are a combination of a TAS and availability code (for example, annual, multi-year, or no-year).
 TAFS refer only to the appropriation and fund accounts and exclude the receipt accounts.

-Agencies should submit all account action requests to Fiscal Service as early in the current month as possible to allow for timely agency reporting the following month.
-Fiscal Service assigns account symbols and titles, fund groups, and fund account definitions per the principles and guidelines in Title 7 of the General Accounting Office’s (GAO's) Policy and Procedures Manual for Guidance of Federal Agencies.
+Agencies should submit all account action requests to the appropriate Fiscal Service contact as early in the current month as possible to allow for timely agency reporting the following month.
+Fiscal Service assigns account symbols and titles, fund groups, and fund account definitions per the principles and guidelines in the Title 7 of the General Accounting Office's (GAO) Policy and Procedures Manual for Guidance of Federal Agencies.

-When one or more TAS are established by BAAS, Business Lines and Business Event Type Codes (BETC) formerly known as subclasses are automatically assigned to each TAS.
-These assignments are based on the fund type and serve as a means for agencies to track account activity by type (payments, disbursements, collections, etc.)
+When one or more TASs are established by BAAS, Business Lines and Business Event Type Codes (BETC), formerly known as subclasses, are automatically assigned to each TAS.
+These assignments are based on the fund type and serve as a means for agencies to track account activity by type (payments, disbursements, collections, etc.).

 After receiving an agency’s letter of request for a new or existing TAS, BAAS will evaluate the proper BETC combination(s) to be used and compare its findings with what has been requested by the agency.
-Inconsistencies will be discussed with the agency and reconciled, after which BAAS will proceed to update CARS with the appropriate business line and/or BETC codes.
+Inconsistencies will be discussed with the agency and reconciled, after which BAAS will proceed to update CARS with the appropriate business line and BETC.
 BAAS will also prepare a response via return email informing the agency that the BETC process has been completed.

 Treasury Account Symbols are the cornerstones for reporting the government’s financial transactions.
 Fiscal Service classifies receipt or expenditure accounts and assigns them to a fund group based on their characteristics, as well as the nature of the transactions they support.
 Fund groups for receipt and expenditure accounts are detailed in subsections 1525.10 and 1530.10, respectively.
 Fiscal Service and OMB classify transactions within fund groups by categorically assigning numeric or alphanumeric account/symbols (or combinations thereof).
 Fiscal Service assigns account symbols to agencies after considering the government’s relationship to the accounts, the source of the receipts, and the availability of the funds for expenditure.
 Within CARS, Fiscal Service classifies receipt and expenditure accounts as described in the subsections below.